aspnetde/MvvmNano/README.md

 ### Preliminary remarks

-- MvvmNano comes as three Portable Class Libraries (PCL) with profile 259 (MvvmNano.Core, MvvmNano.Ninject, and MvvmNano.Forms)
+- MvvmNano ships as three .netstandard 2.0 libraries (MvvmNano.Core, MvvmNano.TinyIoC, and MvvmNano.Forms) and also provides three Portable Class Libraries (PCL) with profile 259 (MvvmNano.Core, MvvmNano.Ninject, and MvvmNano.Forms).
+Your project will detect which libraries are needed based on your project type.
 - MvvmNano.Forms references [Xamarin.Forms](https://www.nuget.org/packages/Xamarin.Forms/)
 - MvvmNano.Ninject references [Portable.Ninject](https://www.nuget.org/packages/Portable.Ninject/)
 - MvvmNano.Core does not have and external dependency